drakkar-lig/walt-python-packages/client/walt/client/doc/md/node-install.md

 Given this fact, walt nodes just need a network bootloader configured appropriately.

+WalT can handle various kinds of nodes, and users can even add support for a new kind of node easily.
+Check-out [`walt help show new-node-support`](new-node-support.md) for more info.

 Installation files can be found at https://github.com/drakkar-lig/walt-project/releases/latest.

 The following sections will show how to set up a new node, depending on its model.